nimblerobotics/realsense-rust/README.md

 The project provides high-level bindings to librealsense2 library as well as low-level FFI interface.
 It supports asynchronous API and integration with [image](https://github.com/image-rs/image) and [nalgebra](https://github.com/rustsim/nalgebra) types.

+This project is hosted on both [Github](https://github.com/Tangram-Vision/realsense-rust) and [Gitlab](https://gitlab.com/tangram-vision-oss/realsense-rust/).
+While we're happy to receive pull / merge requests on either platform, we focus most of our work on Gitlab, so please submit an issue there if you've found something we need to improve, or if you have a question regarding how the software works!

 ## Use this crate in your project

 Make sure **librealsense 2.39.0** is installed on your system.
 You may visit [RealSense official repository](https://github.com/IntelRealSense/librealsense).